Low stages of the Taylor tower for r-immersions: Manifold calculus of functors and the Taylor tower for embeddings

 \begin{prop} Let $M$ be of dimension $m$ and suppose $F\colon \calO(M)\to\Top$ is a contravariant finitary isotopy functor.
 If the derivative $F^{(k)}(\emptyset)$ (see \refD{Derivative}) is $c_k$-connected, then $L_kF(M)$ is $(c_k-km)$-connected and, consequently, the map $T_k(M)\to T_{k-1}(M)$ is $(c_k-km+1)$-connected. \end{prop}

-The above is true more generally when $M$ is replaced by a submanifold of $M$, in which case the handle index of the submanifold replaces $m$.
+The above is true when $M$ is compact and is replaced by any interior of a compact codimension zero handlebody, in which case the handle dimension (the highest dimension of a handle necessary to build the handlebody) replaces $m$.
 However, we only focus on the case of $M$ itself, and this will remain true for the rest of the paper and for our results.
 This is fine since, in most applications of manifold calculus, this is the only case of importance.

 For the embedding functor in particular, we have the following result.

 \begin{thm} The derivative $\Emb(M,N)^{(k)}(\emptyset)$ is $(k-1)(n-2)$-connected, and hence the connectivity of the map $T_k\Emb(M,N)\to T_{k-1}\Emb(M,N)$ is